 Every self-management plan needs to be unique and catered to your needs, to help you continue through the journey.
 Choose the treatment plan that makes sense for you and your requirement.

 Start your Self-management with

-- Pain management: Alternative to taking pain medications, do try practicing mindfulness meditation, cognitive behavioral therapy, Tai-chi, Qi-gong, yoga practice etc.
+- Pain management: Alternative to taking pain medications, do try practicing mindfulness meditation, cognitive behavioural therapy, Tai-chi, Qi-gong, yoga practice etc.

 - Footwear: Footwear is an integral part of self-management; given that foot position and motion influence load distribution, it is essential to find appropriate footwear for use.

 - Diet: Good healthy nutrition is an essential part of musculoskeletal health.
-It has a supportive effect in bone, as well as in cartilage structure and immune modulation in patients with arthritis and pain.
+It has a supportive effect on bone, as well as on cartilage structure and immune modulation in patients with arthritis and pain.
 Appropriate weight management strategies will help protect your joints and improve your health outcomes.

 In conclusion, instead of trying to treat the osteoarthritis condition with pain medications, you can try and help manage the symptoms using the above self-help strategies or consult your physiotherapist for a customized treatment plan as the first line of approach.